"Acupuncture can help everyone!"

-- Acupuncture helps you relax.
-Relaxation (physical, mental, emotional, and spiritual) will assist in reducing muscular tension, minimizing or eliminating pain, booting your energy levels, as well as improving your response to stress.
-Diminishing your reaction to stress provides many health benefits, including less inflammation, lower blood pressure, improvements in length and quality of sleep, increased immunity, which can lead to an improvement in your overall health and fitness.
+- Acupuncture helps you relax and is very effective for stress relief.
+Diminishing your reaction to stress provides many health benefits, including less inflammation, lower blood pressure, improvements in length and quality of sleep, increased immunity, and ultimately, an improvement in your overall health.

-- Acupuncture strengthens your body's natural defense system against illness.
+- Acupuncture strengthens your body's innate defense system against illness.
 The Eastern view of the human body relies on harmony, which is similar to the Western model of homeostasis.
-If all your body's systems are acting in harmony (with yourself as well as your environment), there will be no illness, no disease, and no pain.
+When your body's key systems are acting in harmony (with yourself as well as your environment), there will be no illness, no disease, and no pain.
 In other words, harmony = health.
 Acupuncture acts on influential points throughout your body to promote equilibrium, provide homeostasis, and maintain health.

 Proper nutrition is of paramount importance to cultivate, retain, and advance your health.
 Nutrition therapy can help to you to develop, manage, and exceed your personal fitness goals.
 In additional to enhancing your athletic performance, nutrition therapy is suited to a wide range of conditions, such as allergies and asthma, diabetes, gastrointestinal disorders, and obesity.
 The premise of Chinese nutrition therapy is to eat in accordance with your body's constitution as well as the seasons.
 The goal of nutrition therapy is to create harmony within your personal digestion, which leads to increased energy and proper metabolic processing.